Cinetype is the studio of Michele Patanè, typeface designer, font engineer and researcher based in London, UK.

 master programs at the University of Reading, UK, and at ECAL

 in Lausanne, Switzerland.
-I do also volunteer at St Bride Library
+I do also work at St Bride Library

 , whose collection is an invaluable resource for my primary research of the latest few years: how to approach the design of a revival.
-I’ve been exploring this topic together with Riccardo Olocco for the last six years, leading a workshop at the MATD in Reading, refining a process and defining a set of procedures that can facilitate the development of a typeface based on historical sources.
-We are writing about this and soon we’ll be able to publish the outcome of our study.
+I’ve been exploring this topic together with Riccardo Olocco since 2015, leading a workshop at the MATD in Reading, refining a process and defining a set of procedures that can facilitate the development of a typeface based on historical sources.
+We collected our thoughts, procedures and reflections on the practice of designing a type revival in the book Designing type revivals